-I should like to ask the Home Secretary if he will tell us a little more precisely what the administrative changes which he has adumbrated are going to be. legislation be necessary for them, or can they be effected under the Defence of the Realm Act?
-I should also like to ask him a question with regard to the two Committees-the Advisory Committee which aditions will be made, and the new special Committee which is going to deal with Government Departments?
+I should like to ask the Home Secretary if he will tell us a little more precisely what the administrative changes which he has adumbrated are going to be.
+Will legislation be necessary for them, or can they be effected under the Defence of the Realm Act?
+I should also like to ask him a question with regard to the two Com-Committee to mittees-the Advisory which aditions will be made, and the new special Committee which is going to deal with Government Departments?
 Is there going to be a specific reference to these two Committees as to what they are to do?
 Is there to be a specific reference to them as to the class of cases they are to deal with?
 Will the right hon.
 Gentleman tell us whether their decisions are going to be final or will they be liable to be overruled by any person in the Cabinet or elsewhere?
 I should like to ask my right hon.
 Friend whether he is going to indicate to these two Committees, and particularly to the Committee which is going to inquire into the Government Departments, the specific cases they are to consider.
 Are they to be the cases of all men who are not of British blood and patronage.
 Is there going to be a precise definition of the cases or is it going to be obligatory on everybody, wherever placed and however high their position, to come forward and justify themselves in order to retain exemption?
 I will tell the right hon.
 Gentleman what is disquieting this country.
-There is an idea that people in mean streets, small tailors and other traders, who have not much opportunity of gathering information, will be called upon to come forward, while highly-placed people, with social influence, power, and money behind them, will not be treated on the same basis.
+There is an idea that people in mean streets, small tailors and other traders, who have not much opportunity of cather streets, small tailors and other traders, who have not much opportunity of gathering information, will be called upon to come forward, while highly-placed people, with social influence, power, and money behind them, will not be treated on the same basis.
 I can assure the right hon.
 Gentleman the feeling prevails throughout the country that everybody who comes within this definition, whoever they are, however high their positions, should present themselves to justify their exemption in the same way as any poor man.
 Unless that is done, that public feeling of uneasiness will continue.